teelahti/hpstr-jekyll-theme/_posts/2011-03-03-applying-zebra-striping-with-jquery-tablesorter-and-tablesorterpager-plugin.md

 applying the pager clears some properties from the table; In this case namely zebra striping.
 After initialization first table page is not striped, but next ones are after the first table page change.

-I found some crazy complex solutions, like creating new widgets to replace the built in “zebra”, but the good enough solution ended up being lot easier: asking tablesorter to reapply widget:
+I found some crazy complex solutions, like creating new widgets to replace the built in "zebra", but the good enough solution ended up being lot easier: asking tablesorter to reapply widget:

 {% highlight js %}